Shannon Stott, PhD

 Assistant Professor of Medicine

-The Stott laboratory is comprised of bioengineers and chemists focused on translating technological advances to relevant applications in clinical medicine.
-Specifically, we are interested in using microfluidics and imaging technologies to create tools that increase understanding of cancer biology and of the metastatic process.
-In collaboration with the Toner, Haber and Maheswaran laboratories, we have developed a microfluidic device that can isolate extraordinary rare circulating tumor cells (CTCs) from the blood of cancer patients.
-We are striving to employ new imaging modalities to extract as much information as possible from these rare cells while pushing the technology further for early cancer detection.
-Ultimately, we hope that by working in close partnership with the molecular and cell biologist at the Mass General Cancer Center, we can create new tools that directly impact patient care.
+The Stott laboratory is comprised of bioengineers, biologists and chemists focused on translating technological advances to relevant applications in clinical medicine.
+Specifically, we are interested in using microfluidics, imaging, and biopreservation technologies to create tools that increase our understanding of cancer biology and of the metastatic process.
+The Stott laboratory has co-developed innovative microfluidic devices that can isolate extraordinarily rare circulating tumor cells (CTCs) and extracellular vesicles (EVs) from the blood of cancer patients.
+New microfluidic tools are being developed to both manipulate and interrogate these cells and vesicles at a single particle level.
+We also look at tumor specimens using multispectral imaging, hoping that the exploration of the spatial relationships between immune cells and tumor tissue will help us better predict treatment response.
+Ultimately, we hope that by working in close partnership with the clinicians and cell biologists at the Mass General Cancer Center, we can create new tools that directly impact patient care.

-Rapid technological advances in microfluidics, imaging and digital gene-expression profiling are converging to present new capabilities for blood, tissue and single-cell analysis.
+Rapid technological advances in microfluidics, imaging and digital geneexpression profiling are converging to present new capabilities for blood, tissue and single-cell analysis.
 Our laboratory is interested in taking these advances and creating new technologies to help build understanding of the metastatic process.
-Our research focus is on 1) the development and application of microfluidic devices for the isolation and characterization of CTCs, 2) novel imaging strategies to characterize cancer cells and the dynamics of metastasis, and 3) the enrichment and analysis of exosomes and microvesicles using microfluidics.
+Our research focus is on:

 Microfluidics for Circulating Tumor Cell Analysis